dotnet/corefx/src/System.Data.Odbc/src/DatabaseSetupInstructions.md

 UsageCount=1
 ```

-To use Microsoft driver, here is sample `odbc.ini`
+To use the Microsoft driver, here is sample `odbc.ini`
 ```
 [SQLTest]
 Driver=ODBC Driver 17 for SQL Server